oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 ### Objectives

-We will go through the process of provisioning the following OCI resources using CD3: Compartments, VCN, Subnets, Compute, Block Volume, ATP.

 In this lab, you will:

-- Add required resource parameter values to the Excel sheet.
+- Add required parameter values for Compartments, VCN, Subnets, Compute, Block Volume, ATP to the Excel file.
-- Execute the setUpOCI.py script.
+- Execute the setUpOCI.py script to generate terraform files.
-- Execute terraform commands from the respective service folders.
+- Execute Terraform commands from the respective service folders.

 ### Prerequisites